MR

 However, unused contribution rooms can be carried forward to the next year.
 This is similar to RRSP and TFSA contribution space.
 For example, if you contribute $5,000 in 2023, you will have $11,000 contribution room available to you in 2024.

 FHSA offers saving opportunities on a tax-free basis.
 The money in your FHSA can be used for investments like mutual funds, bonds, stocks, and GICs.
 You don’t have to worry about paying taxes on capital gains or interest earned.
-You don’t have to pay back the funds you withdraw from your FHSA account.
+You don’t have to repay the funds you withdraw from your FHSA account.

-Also, you must use your contributed funds within 15 years of opening your FHSA account or before your turn 71 (whichever comes first).
+Also, you must use your contributed funds within 15 years of opening your FHSA account or before you turn 71 (whichever comes first).
 If you don’t, your account will be closed.
 If you don’t intend to use your FHSA savings within the first 15 years, you can transfer it to your RRSP.

 When you want to purchase your first home, you will submit a request to your account issuer to confirm if you meet the criteria to make a qualifying withdrawal.
 If you qualify for a withdrawal, your money will be sent to your bank account, and you can put the full money towards your down payment.